Screws

 Bolt calculation

-The parameters of a screw are its pitch or distance between threads, the number of turns it turns and the linear feed it achieves when turning.
-The formula that relates these variables is the following.
+The parameters of a screw are its pitch or distance between two threads, the number of turns of rotation and the linear feed that is achieved when turning.
+The formula relating these variables is as follows.

 Being